FDSN/StationXML/docs/level-station.rst

    .. container:: description

       Agency and contact persons who manage this station.
 Only use if this differs from the Operator of the Network.
 Since the Contact element is a generic type that represents any contact person, it also has its own optional Agency element.
-It is expected that typically the contact’s optional Agency tag will match the Operator Agency.
+It is expected that typically the contact's optional Agency tag will match the Operator Agency.
 Only contacts appropriate for the enclosing element should be include in the Operator tag.